khulnasoft-lab/autospider/README.md

-# AutoSpider: A Smart, Automatic, Fast Web Spider for Python
+# A Smart, Automatic, Fast Web Spider for Python

 This project is made for automatic web spider to make scraping easy.
 It gets a url or the html content of a web page and a list of sample data which we want to scrape from that page. **This data can be text, url or any html tag value of that page.** It learns the spider rules and returns the similar elements.
 Then you can use this learned object with new urls to get similar content or the exact same element of those new pages.